joshuaebowling/node-web-scraper/book.md

 64 You have heard his blasphemy.
 What is your decision?”
 And they all condemned him as deserving death.
 64 ¡Ustedes han oído la blasfemia! ¿Qué les parece?
 65 And some began to spit on him and to cover his face and to strike him, saying to him, “Prophesy!”
 And the guards received him with blows.
-65 Algunos comenzaron a escupirle; le vendaron los ojos y le daban puñetazos.
+65 Algunos comenzaron a escupirle; le vendaron los ojos y le daban puñetazos. ―¡Profetiza! —le gritaban.
 66 And as Peter was below in the courtyard, one of the servant girls of the high priest came,
 66 Mientras Pedro estaba abajo en el patio, pasó una de las criadas del sumo sacerdote.
 67 and seeing Peter warming himself, she looked at him and said, “You also were with the Nazarene, Jesus.”
-67 Cuando vio a Pedro calentándose, se fijó en él.
+67 Cuando vio a Pedro calentándose, se fijó en él. ―Tú también estabas con ese nazareno, con Jesús —le dijo ella.
 68 But he denied it, saying, “I neither know nor understand what you mean.”
 And he went out into the gateway[h] and the rooster crowed.[i]
-68 Pero él lo negó:
+68 Pero él lo negó: ―No lo conozco.
+Ni siquiera sé de qué estás hablando.
 69 And the servant girl saw him and began again to say to the bystanders, “This man is one of them.”
-69 Cuando la criada lo vio allí, les dijo de nuevo a los presentes:
+69 Cuando la criada lo vio allí, les dijo de nuevo a los presentes: ―Este es uno de ellos.
 70 But again he denied it.
 And after a little while the bystanders again said to Peter, “Certainly you are one of them, for you are a Galilean.”
-70 Él lo volvió a negar.
+70 Él lo volvió a negar. ―Seguro que tú eres uno de ellos, pues eres galileo.
 71 But he began to invoke a curse on himself and to swear, “I do not know this man of whom you speak.”
-71 Él comenzó a echarse maldiciones.
+71 Él comenzó a echarse maldiciones. ―¡No conozco a ese hombre del que hablan! —les juró.
 72 And immediately the rooster crowed a second time.
 And Peter remembered how Jesus had said to him, “Before the rooster crows twice, you will deny me three times.”
 And he broke down and wept.[j]
 72 Al instante un gallo cantó por segunda vez.[i]
 Pedro se acordó de lo que Jesús le había dicho: «Antes de que el gallo cante por segunda vez,[j] me negarás tres veces».
 Y se echó a llorar.
 # Mark